siemens/jailhouse/Documentation/ivshmem-v2-specification.md

 Addressing a non-existing or inactive target has no effect.
 Peers can identify active targets via the State Table.

+Implementations of the Doorbell register must ensure that data written by the CPU prior to issuing the register write is visible to the receiving peer before the interrupt arrives.

 The behavior on reading from this register is undefined.

 #### State Register (Offset 10h)